cagov/covid19.ca.gov-site-eng-playbook/content/pages/teams/rad/sample-projects.md

 |   Map 	| Desirable and memorable.
 New information.
 Great piece to create awareness. 	| Non intuitive on mobile. (friction regarding searchability and clickability) 	|   	|

 To view full report  check  [PPT Report](https://docs.google.com/presentation/d/1ga2JmDpwBGK0bAGbDnub3g8VyAaph3ZjCScWVU6V2QA/edit)

+### Blueprint Impact

+This research informed the team about the visitors' points of confusion around the framework and issues around the usability of the page.
+We proposed changes in the content hierarchy that were taken into consideration and implemented in newwer iterations of the page.

 ### Blueprint Links to documents